-The curriculum below relates to students who are not part of the joint admissions program with HCCC, BMCSON, and CHSON or the dual admissions program with BCC.
+The curriculum below relates to students who are not part of the joint admissions program with HCCC, CHSON or the dual admissions program with BCC.
 In addition to the required courses listed below, students must select a minimum of 15 credits of General Studies Program courses.
 Equitable courses may be transferred from prior collegiate experiences and other courses may be challenged for credit via CLEP examinations.
 Students must have 128 credits to graduate.

 English Composition I